 Court Reverses Client’s Removal from the VA based upon the VA and MSPB’s Improper Application of the Department of Veterans Affairs Accountability and Whistleblower Protection Act

 On March 31, 2020, the United States Court of Appeals for the Federal Circuit issued a significant victory for VA employees, and Hoyer Law Group client Dr. Jeffrey Sayers in particular.
-A copy of the opinion is available here.

 The Court reversed the removal of Dr. Jeffrey Sayers, finding that the Department of Veterans Affairs (“VA”) and Merit System Protection Board (“MSPB”) impermissibly applied the Department of Veterans Affairs Accountability and Whistleblower Protection Act ( “Act”) retroactively.
 The Court further clarified that the MSPB retains the authority to examine the appropriateness of adverse actions taken against VA employees and to correct clearly excessive punishment.